Hansade2005/pixel-pilot/templates/social-media-announcements.md

 ## 📧 Email Subject Lines

 ### Option 1: Direct & Exciting
-"🚀 Pixel Pilot is Live!
+"🚀 PiPilot is Live!
 Build Apps with AI"

 ### Option 2: Benefit-Focused
 "No More Coding: Build Professional Apps with AI"